visgl/luma.gl/docs/api-reference/api/device.md

 ## Usage

-Create a WebGL2 or WebGL context, auto creating a canvas
+Creates a WebGL2 or WebGL context, auto creating a canvas

 ```typescript
 import {Device} from '@luma.gl/api';
 const device = new Device(); // Prefers WebGL 2 but falls back to WebGL 1
 ```

-Create a WebGL 2 context (throws if WebGL2 not supported)
+Creates a WebGL 2 context (throws if WebGL2 not supported)

 ```typescript
 import {Device} from '@luma.gl/api';